 As I walked into The Ship Inn, I heard shouting in the jukebox room.
 George was sitting on a long bench seat and , to my sorprise, it was my friend, Tommy, who was shouting at him.
 Badger was also there, having given Tommy a lift in his works van and he stood by the jukebox looking on.
 For once the usual smile was missing from his face.

 "You're just a no good shitbag," Tommy shouted.
 "If you had any backbone, we'd go out to the car park and sort it out."

 "I've got no quarrel with you, Tommy," George said nervously.

 Tommy glanced over at me before looking back at George.
 "Yeah, Gutless.
 You'd do well to keep out of my way from now on."
-Tommy turned to looked at me again.
-"Looks like you've come here on your motorbike." he said.
+Tommy turned to look at me again.
+"Looks like you've come here on your motorbike," he said.

 "I have, yeah," I replied, looking a bit bewildered by both the argument and the lack of any initial friendly greeting.

 "Well don't you give him a lift home later."